-Brachymetatarsia surgery, performed by one of the nation’s leading podiatrists, Dr. Sean Ravaei, is a safe and efficient cosmetic foot surgery offered for patients in Los Angeles, Beverly Hills, Inglewood, Huntington Beach, Inland Empire, and neighboring areas.
+Brachymetatarsia surgery, performed by one of the nation’s leading podiatrists, Dr. Sean Ravaei, is a safe and efficient cosmetic foot surgery offered for patients in Los Angeles, Beverly Hills, Inglewood, Huntington Beach, Inland Empire, Wilmington, and neighboring areas.
 Brachymetatarsia is a condition in which one of the five metatarsals (long bones of the foot) is noticeably short.
 This short bone results in a shortened toe.
 Brachymetatarsia is most commonly found in the fourth toe of the foot, and can occur in both feet.
 This happens in 72% of cases.
 If brachymetatarsia occurs in more than one toe, the condition is known as brachymetapody.

 Brachymetatarsia often results from the early closure of the growth center of a metatarsal or metatarsals.
 Other metatarsals continue to grow, though.
 Because the toe is shortened, it cannot handle the appropriate amount of weight when standing.
 Therefore, the longer toes take on a bigger load than the short one.
 This causes a thickened formation on the bottom of the toe.
 As the shorter toe moves upward, the longer toes crowd under it, causing pain and discomfort.
 There can also be an increase in calluses and pain under the surrounding area of the metatarsals.
 Along with the pain, many patients complain about the unattractive appearance of the toes and are ashamed to reveal their feet to anyone.
 This self-conscious feeling can lead to certain psychological issues such as depression.